-With the holiday season just around the corner and all the disasters that have occurred this past year, it is hard to know which charities are the right ones to give your donation to.
+When considering charity scams, with the holiday season being just around the corner and all the disasters that have occurred this past year, it is hard to know which charities are the right ones to give your donation to.
 Here are some tips that can help you tell the difference between scams and real donation campaigns:

 Don’t respond to unsolicited requests over phone, text, or email.

 Given the amount of phishing and social engineering in today’s world, individuals should be wary of unsolicited messages sent from strangers.
 If you feel that the donation may be legitimate, it’s still best to avoid clicking on any link that you were sent.
 Instead, you can Google the charity that has contacted you and verifies the organization’s identity before donating on its legitimate website.

 Be careful of solicitations in the real world, too.

 When you are out shopping this holiday season, you might see people outside of storefronts asking for money.
 While you to want to hear these people out and make a small donation, you should know that sometimes scammers pose as volunteers working with real organizations when making requests for donations.
 If you’re interacting with volunteers outside of a store, you should ask them questions that will allow them to show their affiliation with the organization they claim to represent before you give them money.